Also called: PCOS;

 Polycystic ovary syndrome (PCOS) is one of the most common female endocrine disorders.
 The name of the condition is from the appearance of your ovaries in most women with the disorder.
 They will become enlarged and have many small cysts along their outer edges.
-It can not only cause problems with your periods, making it difficult to get pregnant.
+It can not only cause problems with your periods, but it can also make it difficult to get pregnant.

 PCOS produces symptoms in approximately 5 – 10% of women between the ages of 12 and 45.
 It’s thought to be one of the leading causes of female subfertility and the most common endocrine problem in women of reproductive age.